GunnWATT/watt/functions/HowToRunEmulator.md

 ## Step 4: Schoology API Key

-Create the folder `credentials` in the `/functions` folder, then create `schoologyAPI.json` inside that.
+In `functions`, create `.runtimeconfig.json`.
 Visit <https://pausd.schoology.com/api> and obtain your API keys.
 (Make sure to keep them secret.)
-Then put the key and secret inside the `schoologyAPI.json` file.
+Then put the key and secret inside the `.runtimeconfig.json` file.
 Here's an example

 ```json